-Resources for Parents and Children to Prevent Abuse During the COVID-19 Outbreak
+Resources for Parents and Children to Prevent Child Sexual Abuse

-The resources presented here were reviewed by the Moore Center team and other experts for credibility of source, utility in terms of actionable advice, up-to-dateness of the advice, user-friendliness, and accessibility.
-We do not include all possible resources; rather, we limited the selection to high-quality resources generated by reputable organizations that - where possible - are available in multiple languages.
+The resources presented here were reviewed by the Moore Center team and other experts for credibility of source, utility in terms of actionable advice, timeliness of the advice, user-friendliness, and accessibility.
+We do not include all possible resources; rather, the selection is limited to include high-quality resources generated by reputable organizations that, where possible, are available in multiple languages.

 This global nonprofit offers parents a How-to Guide on how to respond to disclosure to identifying signs of abuse.
 The link also includes a variety of research-based resources.
 (English-language website with Spanish-language resources at Abierto y a Menudo).

 As the nation's largest anti-sexual violence organization, RAINN operates the National Sexual Assault Hotline (800.656.HOPE) and Safe Helpline for the U.S. Department of Defense.
 RAINN also offers advice if you suspect a child being harmed.
 (English-language website with Spanish-language resources at https://rainn.org/es).

 Upstream enables adults in Scotland to prevent child sexual abuse and to protect the next child.
 Their website offers guidance on talking to your child 12 years old and under, and teenagers 12+, and advice to help your child navigate the online world and prevent abuse from happening.

 The World Childhood Foundation (WCF) acts as a liaison between donors and community-based organizations and is currently supporting over 100 projects in 17 countries.
 The WCF identify, review and support existing projects and new initiatives and efforts that are aligned with Childhood's mission; to defend the rights of children and to promote better living conditions for vulnerable and exploited children at risk all over the world.

 About the Moore Center for the Prevention of Child Sexual Abuse